nicholas-wilcox/date-format-selector/README.md

 browsers, in which case you must provide a string that is valid input to the `Date` constructor.

-You may optionally check the "Use Current Time" checkbox to automatically increment the computed `Date` value by updating it to the current time once per second.
+You may optionally toggle the "Use Current Time" checkbox to automatically increment the computed `Date` value by updating it to the current time once per second.
 Turning this options on automatically clears the manual `datetime-local` input, and manually inputting a date will turn this option off.